The Assessment Process

 Typically, the clinical interview and the psychological tests are done in one session, however, it is possible to have several hour-long appointments.
 In this case, we conduct the assessment over several weeks and we request a payment at our hourly rate before each individual appointment.
 Please note that the costs for assessments may vary based on individual circumstances.

-We do not require a referral from a GP to work as psychologists in Australia.
-Please note that psychological assessments differ from medical assessments.
+We do not require a referral from a GP to work as psychologists in Australia, however, a referral from a medical provider is necessary for Medicare rebates.
+Also, please note that psychological assessments differ from medical assessments.
 While both are essential for comprehensive care, medical assessments may involve additional procedures and, consequently, may incur additional charges.

 Reports